 Although I coach all ages, I specialise in coaching teenagers and young adults.
 As a parent, teacher, examiner and school Governor, I have a unique understanding of the 16-25 age group and have shared the often bumpy journey they travel at this time of academic pressure and emotional development.
 Instead of feelings, emotions or anxieties remaining un-discussable until a teenager feels out of control, coaching offers the chance to help them pause, reflect, talk and find positive coping strategies.

 I have a Masters in Psychological Coaching from the Metanoia Institute for which my research on the psychology of ‘busyness’ and slowing down has been recommended for publication.
-I am a member of the European Mentoring and Coaching Council (EMCC UK) and am an APECS Practising Executive Coach (Association for Professional Executive Coaching and Supervision).
+I am an APECS Practising Executive Coach (Association for Professional Executive Coaching and Supervision).

 Prior to coaching, my qualifications include a Masters in Medieval Art History from the Courtauld Institute, where my dissertation was awarded distinction and published in 2005.
 I also have a BA in Art and Architectural History from the University of East Anglia.